-Welcome to the IASFM Working Group for Archiving and Documentation of the History of Forced Migration.
+Welcome to the IASFM Working Group for History of Forced Migration and Refugees: An International Working Group for Archiving and Documentation.

-The purpose of this Working Group is to serve as a focal point for members of the IASFM, and people interested in and/or working within the fields of forced migration and refugee archives e.g. documentation, preservation and researching the history of forced migration and refugees.
+This Working Group exists to serve as a focal point for members of the IASFM, and people interested in and/or working within the fields of forced migration and refugee archives e.g. documentation, preservation and researching the history of forced migration and refugees.

-The proposed Working Group seeks to document and preserve original history of forced migration at both national and international levels.
+The Working Group will disseminate and preserve original history of forced migration at national and international levels.
 We recognise that there is a need to work on how knowledge in the field of forced migration is created/ produced and maintained.
-Our aim for this Working Group, therefore, is to bring together researcher, academics, librarians, archivists, activists, advocates (i.e.NGOs) who are either interested in the history of forced migration and related fields, or are interested in the care and preservation of the archival and library collections that help to preserve the often hidden voices of the migration journey.
-With a focus on networking on history of forced migration, we will also address the growing critique of the divide between experts and forced migrants themselves.
+Our aim, therefore, is to bring together activists, academics, archivists, community advocates and practitioners who are either interested in the history of forced migration and related fields, or are interested in the care and preservation of the archival and library collections that help to preserve the often hidden voices and narrative of the migration journey.
+With a focus on networking for history of forced migration, we will also address the growing critique of the divide between experts and forced migrants themselves.
 We would like to take steps to ensure that the documentation of testimonies associated with the migration journey are actively preserved.
 We would like to generate new partnerships and networking opportunities for developing forced migration archives and for helping with the creation of knowledge on, and the collection, documentation and preservation of forced migration history.

 The activities of the Working Group include panel presentations and annual meetings on a topic related to archiving and documenting the history of forced migration at the IASFM conference, and to develop a portal and knowledge hub to share resources with wider readers and community.
 The members of the Working Group have been regularly meeting to exchange views on how to reach aims.
 Specifically we are aimed to: